framacia/magic-lantern-sdk/ARML_Obsidian/TO DO - Game Builder.md

 - [ ] Make Dog increase DistancePercentage the closer he is to the placeable.
 - [ ] Adapt ChatGPT agent logic into project.
 Change from config to manual ScriptableObject based creation of characters to be drag-dropped into characters
 - [ ] Extend dialogue graph to accept float answers
+- [ ] When we change to on axis projector, remove offset from angle check on FixedUpdate of CameraPointedObject

 ## DOING